kernle32dll/turtleware/README.md

 # turtleware

 turtleware is an opinionated framework for creating REST services.
 It provides pluggable middlewares and some utility methods to simplify life.
-Its uses JWT bearer authentication, and relies heavily on caching.
+It uses JWT bearer authentication, and relies heavily on caching.

-The framework is build on some core libraries:
+The framework is built on some core libraries:

 - [zerolog](https://github.com/rs/zerolog) for logging
 - [lestrrat-go/jwx](https://github.com/lestrrat-go/jwx) v2 for JWT parsing